segin-GH/TDD-4-Embedded/README.md

 ```
 In this example, the `connect_to_database` function is a mock that stands in for a real database connection.
 It checks the input values passed to it (the host, user, and password) and returns 0 if they are correct and -1 if they are incorrect.
 The `main` function calls the `connect_to_database` function and prints the result, which in this case would be 0.

-Mock objects can be used to simulate a wide range of behaviors and interactions, allowing you to thoroughly test the behavior of your code in a variety of different scenarios
+Mock objects can be used to simulate a wide range of behaviors and interactions, allowing you to thoroughly test the behavior of your code in a variety of different scenarios.

 #### what is Cmock?
 CMock is a tool that is used to generate mock functions for use in unit testing in the C programming language.
 It is designed to make it easier to create mock functions that can be used to test the behavior of C code in isolation from external dependencies.